-Dear General– We have started saving for a pool.
+We have started saving for a pool.
 I know for sure I want an inground pool, and we’re pretty set on a fiberglass pool, but I’ve been going in circles with all the different designs available.
-I love my gardens and landscaping, and I want something that will not only blend in, but enhance the look of our backyard.
-What shape would look most natural?
+I love my gardens and landscaping, and I want something that will not only blend in but enhance the look of our backyard.
+What fiberglass pool shapes would look most natural?

-Dear Shapeless– I have found that customers with similar wants and needs often choose a non-diving, “free-formed shaped” pool.
+Picking fiberglass pool shapes depend on the preferences of the customer.
+I have found that customers with similar wants and needs often choose a non-diving, “free-formed shaped” pool.
 For maximum aesthetic value, you’ll want to keep your inground pool in proportion to the size of your yard and in harmony with your landscaping, the style of your house and your family’s personality.
-Here are some things to consider to help you find the perfect pool shape for your family:
+Here are some things to consider to help you find the perfect fiberglass pool shape for your family:

 First of all, once you’ve chosen a pool builder that you want to work with, trust their experience.
 You may already have started saving pictures from all over the internet, and you have most likely spent some time envisioning how those pools will look in your yard.
 But when you meet with the designer from the pool company, they might suggest something completely different.

 While they should listen to your ideas and vision and understand your priorities for how you plan to use your pool, don’t dismiss their recommendations too quickly.
 They often have years of experience designing pool projects.
 They’ve seen hundreds of backyards, and they know what works—and what doesn’t—so take advantage of their knowledge (and other people’s pool planning mistakes).
 Work together to brainstorm ideas and decide on the perfect pool for you.